mathiversen/d4t4/README.md

-# Data parser
+# D4t4 parser

 **WIP - work in progress, use at your own risk**

-A modern, JSON compatible, data parser
+A parser for the JSON-superset called D4t4